matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 #### Primary Results

-        - **Directional anisotropy detected:** E-W correlations are 2–5% (MSC) to 22% (Phase Alignment) stronger than N-S at short distances (<500 km), matching CODE's directional signature (p < 10−300).
+        - **Directional anisotropy detected:** E-W correlations are 2–5% (MSC) to 22% (Phase Alignment) stronger than N-S at short distances (<500 km), matching CODE's directional signature (nominal p < 10−15 under the standard null).
 This finding is robust to distance bias: audit confirms E-W pairs are 13 km longer than N-S (bias *against* signal), and distance-matched analysis strengthens the ratio (1.033 → 1.041).
 This supports the "Vanishing Bias" principle: as baseline length approaches zero, distance-dependent atmospheric biases fade away, revealing the true E-W > N-S signal without need for geometric correction

         - **Monthly temporal stability:** E-W > N-S detected in 94–100% of all 36 months across all processing modes (p = 1.5 × 10−11 for 36/36).
 Multi-GNSS shows strongest effect (phase alignment ratio 1.279).
 Short-distance ratios show CV = 0.7–1.0% (coherence), 3–6% (phase alignment).
-The constant short-distance signal combined with the orbitally-modulated full-distance λ ratio (r = −0.548 to −0.752) supports the "Screened Signal Model"—a constant gravitational signal masked by variable atmospheric screening
+The constant short-distance signal combined with the orbitally-modulated full-distance λ ratio (r = −0.509 to −0.763) supports the "Screened Signal Model"—a constant gravitational signal masked by variable atmospheric screening

         - **Multi-mode validation:** Signal detected in GPS L1 (ratio 1.033), ionofree L1+L2 (1.019), multi-GNSS (1.050), and precise (IGS SP3), suggesting it is not ionospheric, constellation-specific, or caused by broadcast ephemeris errors